 - Allows employees to make data-based decisions, which empowers them to invest in their jobs

 When employees see the direct relationship between their efforts and the success of their company, they are motivated to achieve.
-On the flipside, decisions that negatively influence larger goals will become less desirable.
+On the flipside, decisions that negatively impact larger goals will become less desirable.

 Deploy Performance Metrics with Dashboards

-Using a dashboard, you can distribute relevant information to employees through your intranet or even your office walls with large monitors.
+Using a dashboard, you can communicate relevant information to employees through your intranet or even your office walls with large monitors.
 The key is making sure your data-sharing plan is both transparent and efficient.
-In other words, give every member of your team access to the metrics that influence their jobs without creating unwanted clutter.
+In other words, give every member of your team access to the data that will motivate them and influence their jobs without creating unwanted clutter.
 Your IT department, for instance, will need different data sets than the operations team and project managers.

-First, assign a set of metrics to each department.
-These should be based on the key performance indicators (KPIs) for your company, each department, teams within those departments, etc. If you haven’t established concrete goals and KPIs for each of these, now is the time to do it.
+To get started, assign a set of metrics to each department.
+These should be based on the key performance indicators (KPIs) for your company, each department, and teams within those departments.
+If you haven’t established concrete goals and KPIs for each of these, now is the time to do it.

 Additionally, create success benchmarks for your deployment strategy.
 This means measuring productivity, profit, and employee engagement before you roll out data sharing, and then revisiting these numbers in the future.
 Choose a set time to revisit your strategy and measure its success, namely:

-- Do employees feel valued and motivated by the information they received?
+- Do employees feel valued and motivated by the data they received?